onassar/JS-Foundation/README.md

 functions after the page is ready for processing

 ### Methods
-The following methods are available for use with this foundation library.
+The following methods are available for use with this foundation library:

 * `js` A method accepting one or two properties.
 If one is passed in, it presumes that it is the callback, and will be executed after all the scripts defined using the `require` method have been loaded.
-If two are parameters are defined, the first is assumed to be a single or multiple (array) of assets that should be loaded before the callback (second) function is executed)
+If two are parameters are defined, the first is assumed to be a single or multiple (array) of assets that should be loaded before the callback (second) function is executed
 * `log` A logging method that prevents errors in browsers where the `console` object is not available, or the `log` method on that object is not available
 * `queue.push` A method that accepts a single function as it's parameter, which